trampgeek/moodle-qbehaviour_adaptive_adapted_for_coderunner/Readme.md

 CHANGE HISTORY

+6/01/17: Fix wrong penalty calculation when using penalty-regime on question with all-or-nothing grading turned off.

 4/01/17: Fix bug - previous answers were not being correctly loaded into the answer boxes when "Each attempt builds on the last" was used.